Legal development

 The Gate 2 Strategic Alignment Criteria

-The Government's Clean Power 2030 Action Plan (CP30 Action Plan) plays a key role in establishing the Strategic Alignment Criteria.
+The Government's CP30 Action Plan plays a key role in establishing the Strategic Alignment Criteria.

-The CP30 Action Plan sets out the capacity range for the main technologies that are expected to be deployed to allow the clean power objectives to be met, and which will therefore inform the prioritisation of projects for grid connection.
-As well as setting out the capacity ranges for the period up to 2030, the plan also sets out indicative capacity ranges for the period up to 2035.
-It is intended that a Strategic Spatial Energy Plan, to be published next year, will set out a longer-term spatial plan, building on the 2030 capacity ranges set out in the CP30 Action Plan.
+The Connections reform annex of the CP30 Action Plan sets out the capacity ranges for the main technologies that are expected to be deployed to allow the clean power objectives to be met, and which will therefore inform the prioritisation of projects for grid connection.
+As well as setting out the capacity ranges for the period up to 2030, the annex also sets out indicative capacity ranges for the period up to 2035.
 See Figure 2 below for the 2030 capacity ranges.

 Figure 2: 2030 capacity ranges